 - Graduate Certificate in Translation.
 Major code Z079.

 Requirements: Program Admissions Entry Test (Language Skills)

-The Program Admissions Test is conducted during the application process for both the Graduate Certificate and the Master of Professional Studies: translation or interpreting.
+The Program Admissions Test is conducted during the application process.
 The test is used determine whether the applicant has the required language skills and analytical ability to perform successfully.

 - Register and submit payment for the Program Admissions Entry Test ($120).

 Official transcripts are required.
 A PDF of the unofficial transcript, however, may be used to accompany the online application.
 If official transcripts are not submitted at the time of application, students receive provisional admission.
 Official transcripts must be submitted to receive full admission.
 Such information is provided in the Graduate School’s admission notification; no additional reminders are sent.
 Failure to submit official transcripts by the end of your first semester results in a registration block.
 The Graduate School removes the block when official transcripts have been received.